Logo Usage Guidelines

 - Use the logo to refer to any service or product other than Postcrossing.

 - Put the logo on a red or blue background to prevent contrast issues.
+Please see the Logo Kit for examples.

 - Make the logo available for download on your own website nor link directly to the images on Postcrossing's website.